 You won’t believe me if you’ve never ridden a quality-built bike.
-But the difference in a MTB that is made to go off-road and on that looks like it is made to go off-road is huge.
+But the difference the quality of parts used in an MTB that is made to go off-road and on that looks like it is made to go off-road is huge.
 And the second you ride one from a local shop, you’ll understand the difference.
-(If you have never ridden a bike shop quality machine, you should swing by one of your local shops for a test drive. )
+(If you have never ridden a bike shop quality machine, you should swing by one of your local stores for a test drive. )

-Brands to stay away from include: Mongoose, GNC, Denali, Takura, Jeep
+Brands to stay away from include: Mongoose, GMC Denali, Takura, Jeep

 You’re shopping along, and the shop employee says “that MTBis good for ‘XC riding.'”

 Suddenly you discover that “trail riding” isn’t just “trail riding.”
 It’s a specific category of riding.